Meschreiber/sfquickstarts/site/sfguides/src/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake.md

 ### Create a Parent Model

-A parent model must first be defined in order for Hightouch to understand what Snowflake data to query. *The creation of a parent model is a one time setup that can be ignored if already completed.*
+A parent model must first be defined for Hightouch to understand what Snowflake data to query. *The creation of a parent model is a one time setup that can be ignored if already completed.*

 1. Navigate to Audiences and click **Configure parent model**.